RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 >
 > @rilke

 Asking for help is a skill like any other.
 We get better at it with practice.
 It is important to try not to say 'this doesn't work', 'I tried everything', 'your code does not work', or 'here is the error message, what do I do?'.
-This is because, in general, it is not possible to help based on these comments, because there are too many possibilities.
-Instead, you need to make it easy for others to help you.
+In general, it is not possible to help based on these comments, because there are too many possible issues.
+You need to make it easy for others to help you.
 This involves a few steps.

 1. Provide a small, self-contained, example of your data, and code, and detail what is going wrong.
-2. Document what you have tried so far---which Stack Overflow pages have you looked at and why are they not quite what you are after?
-Which R Studio Community pages have you tried?
+2. Document what you have tried so far, including which Stack Overflow and R Studio Community pages have you looked at, and why are they not quite what you are after?
 3. Be clear about the outcome that you would like.

 Begin by creating a minimal REPRoducible EXample, a 'reprex'.
 This is code that contains what is needed to reproduce the error, but only what is needed.
 This means that the code it likely a smaller, simpler, version that nonetheless reproduces the error.